jshinonome/kola/README.md

 ## Python Compatibility

 As github have limited images for Linux, this requires at least 2.31 glibc (`rpm -qa glibc`).
-For lower version of glib, use the following steps to compile python package.
+For lower version of glibc, use the following steps to compile python package.

 1. install rustup and rust (https://www.rust-lang.org/tools/install)